CraveToCode/groupify/README.md

 Event Organiser

-Meet-up Scheduler Features:
+**Meet-up Scheduler Features:**

 The main purpose of the meet-up scheduler is to derive a common optimum time amongst all users, for the event to be held at.
 It also has a secondary optional feature, a Location Suggester.
 The Location Suggester will choose the optimum place for the users to have a particular type of event at (e.g. nearest restaurant or library between all users).

-Start new event by a user
+a) Start new event by a user
-Bot will prompt user for title, short description, minimum time, timeframe for event (next week, next 2 weeks), and participants
+  - Bot will prompt user for title, short description, minimum time, timeframe for event (next week, next 2 weeks), and participants
-Bot will prompt user whether they require a Location Suggester.
+  - Bot will prompt user whether they require a Location Suggester.
 If the feature is chosen, the bot will further prompt user to choose a type of venue (e.g. food place, movie     theatre, park, MRT, etc.)
-Fill timeslots - users will have a UI pop up, possibly made with HTML, to display a time table, allowing users to select which days and times they are free
+b) Fill timeslots - users will have a UI pop up, possibly made with HTML, to display a time table, allowing users to select which days and times they are free
-If Location Suggester is enabled, users will need to input their starting location for the event.
+c) If Location Suggester is enabled, users will need to input their starting location for the event.
-Auto result calculation - after all users in the group have filled up their time slots, the bot will message the group with the optimal time where the most people can attend
+d) Auto result calculation - after all users in the group have filled up their time slots, the bot will message the group with the optimal time where the most people can attend
-Users can choose to accept the proposed time slot, or choose another one After confirmation, user can select whether to receive reminders Time slot of event can still be changed
+  - Users can choose to accept the proposed time slot, or choose another one
+  -  After confirmation, user can select whether to receive reminders
+  -  Time slot of event can still be changed

-Should Location Suggester be enabled, the message from the bot will include the calculated optimum location, such that it is as close as possible to all users.
+  -  Should Location Suggester be enabled, the message from the bot will include the calculated optimum location, such that it is as close as possible to all users.
      Event creator can opt for a recalculation of the location for a different suggestion.

-View results - users should still be able to view the full calendar, and change their time slots Reminder - bot will message reminders to the group before the event
+e) View results - users should still be able to view the full calendar, and change their time slots
+f) Reminder - bot will message reminders to the group before the event

-Bill Splitter Features:
+**Bill Splitter Features:**

 The Bill Splitter has different functionalities for the host (person who pays the total bill and is now attempting to collect the owed money) and the other users.

+Host:
-Create new bill and select users in the chat group who are responsible for the bill Upload image of receipt for evidence.
+a) Create new bill and select users in the chat group who are responsible for the bill
+b) Upload image of receipt for evidence.
-Insert items in receipt into a UI.
+c) Insert items in receipt into a UI.
-Select users from the bill group who are responsible for each item.
+d) Select users from the bill group who are responsible for each item.
-Fill in GST and Service charge, allowing bot to calculate payment Update any of the above details.
+e) Fill in GST and Service charge, allowing bot to calculate payment
+f) Update any of the above details.
-Disable payment reminders for the users.
+g) Disable payment reminders for the users.
-Finalize bill before sending auto-customized payment breakdown to each user.
+h) Finalize bill before sending auto-customized payment breakdown to each user.
-Checklist for host to indicate people who have already paid
+i) Checklist for host to indicate people who have already paid

 User:
-View personalized bill statement, which contains the total sum that the person needs to pay the host, along with the breakdown of how the total sum is derived
+a) View personalized bill statement, which contains the total sum that the person needs to pay the host, along with the breakdown of how the total sum is derived
-Reminders to pay the bill - can be configured to choose how frequently to remind, with a maximum time limit of 24 hours between each reminder.
+b) Reminders to pay the bill - can be configured to choose how frequently to remind, with a maximum time limit of 24 hours between each reminder.
 Reminders cannot be toggled to be entirely turned off by the user, unless the Host wishes to do so.

-Event Organiser Features
+**Event Organiser Features**

 The Event Organiser enables people to insert finalized events into a common list.
 The bot will auto-sort the items by chronological order.
 The features are as follows;

-Start new event by a user
+a) Start new event by a user
-Bot will prompt user to choose a name for the event and select participants for the event.
+b) Bot will prompt user to choose a name for the event and select participants for the event.
 A main list will be created, with no current sub-events.
-Any user will be able to create a sub-event, and input parameters for time, place, and activity, which will be proposed to the group.
+c) Any user will be able to create a sub-event, and input parameters for time, place, and activity, which will be proposed to the group.
-If all users approve the sub-event, the event will be added to the main list.
+d) If all users approve the sub-event, the event will be added to the main list.
-The list will auto sort in chronological order and be posted to the group.
+e) The list will auto sort in chronological order and be posted to the group.
-Any user can retrieve the main-list at any time.
+f) Any user can retrieve the main-list at any time.

 **Project Scope & Timeline**